Broccoli Cost

 A poll on Chow’s website reveals that almost half (49%) of their forum members paid $1.5 to $5 per pound for broccoli.

 Frozen and fresh broccoli sold at farmers’ markets, grocery stores, or restaurants can vary in price.
-For example, a 2020 study found that the average cost per pound for florets was $3.75 while heads were priced between $2.64 and $3.25 per pound, and frozen broccoli was $2.87 per pound.
+For example, a 2020 study found that the average cost per pound for florets was $3.75 while broccoli heads were priced between $2.64 and $3.25 per pound, and frozen broccoli was $2.87 per pound.

 What are the extra costs?